 Part of the joy of being a farmer and guardian of 200 years of Sheppy cider-making techniques, is that we have always taken pride in working with nature.
 We make our traditional ciders with 100% pure apple juice and never from concentrate.
 We ferment using wild yeast and the majority of apples used are grown here in our 90 acres of orchards.
 We try not to shake our trees unless strictly necessary (often later in the season) which means the apples can fall when they are naturally at their best.
 The result is a true craft cider, with no shortcuts – taking the rough with the smooth is what we have always done.

-The Sheppy family moved to Bradford-on-Tone in 1917 and I’m immensely proud to be still working the land and preserving our beautiful orchards.
+The Sheppy family moved to Bradford-on-Tone in 1917 and I’m immensely proud to be still working the land and preserving our beautiful orchards, running a seasonal business.
 The British weather has never been predictable.
 As farmers we need to adapt to the altering conditions as a result of climate change.
 We remain adaptable and imperturbable.

 The popularity of real cider is growing worldwide.
 We have experienced a 43% increase in exports over the last year.
 We want the brand to keep growing stronger, and our craftmanship heritage to continue for many more Sheppy generations to come.